revonia/Purify/README.md

 # Purify
-Validate php assoc array by one line.
+Validate PHP associative array by one line.